Stress Symptoms, Signs, and Causes

 Things that influence your stress tolerance level

 Your support network - A strong network of supportive friends and family members is an enormous buffer against stress.
-When you have people you know you can count on, life’s pressures don’t seem as overwhelming.
-On the flip side, the more lonely and isolated you are, the greater your risk of succumbing to stress.
+When you have people you can count on, life’s pressures don’t seem as overwhelming.
+On the flip side, the lonelier and more isolated you are, the greater your risk of succumbing to stress.

 Your attitude and outlook - The way you look at life and its inevitable challenges makes a huge difference in your ability to handle stress.
 If you’re generally hopeful and optimistic, you’ll be less vulnerable.
 Stress-hardy people tend to embrace challenges, have a stronger sense of humor, believe in a higher purpose, and accept change as an inevitable part of life.

-Your ability to deal with your emotions - If you don’t know how to calm and soothe yourself when you’re feeling sad, angry, or afraid, you’re highly likely to become stressed and agitated.
+Your ability to deal with your emotions - If you don’t know how to calm and soothe yourself when you’re feeling sad, angry, or troubled, you’re more likely to become stressed and agitated.
 Having the ability to identify and deal appropriately with your emotions can increase your tolerance to stress and help you bounce back from adversity.

 Your knowledge and preparation - The more you know about a stressful situation—including how long it will last and what to expect—the easier it is to cope.
 For example, if you go into surgery with a realistic picture of what to expect post-op, a painful recovery will be less stressful than if you were expecting to bounce back immediately.